 Interested in hosting, but not ready to commit long-term?
 SHARE! has a need each year for "welcome families" who host our students for the first week or few weeks of their stay in the U.S. We start accepting welcome families in mid-summer.
-Just click "Request More Information" below and select "Becoming A Welcome Family."
+Just click "Request More Information" above and select "Becoming A Welcome Family."

 Frequently Asked Questions